Dylaris/zst/README.md

 ## note

-Since `zd.h` implements a generic data structure, the elements you push into it should be pointers.
+Since `zd.h` implements a generic data structure, the elements you push into it must be pointers.

 For example, if you want to push an integer, you should pass an `int *`.

-A special note: when pushing strings, you need to pass a `char **`, not a `char *`.
+Because strings are not of fixed length, they cannot be directly used as elements in these generic data structures.

+Therefore, we use `char **` as the element type for the data structure, which points to the string.

+Since what we actually intend to push into the data structure is `char **`, we need to pass `char ***`.

+If you find this approach cumbersome, you can simply utilize the implemented `struct zd_string`.